County Limerick: Most populous towns

-Limerick City is the county town and is shown in bold.
+All settlements with a population over 1,000 people are listed below, Limerick City is the county town and is shown in bold.

 Physical geography

 One possible meaning for the county's name in Irish Luimneach is "the flat area"; this description is accurate as the land consists mostly of a fertile limestone plain.
 Moreover, the county is ringed by mountains: the Slieve Felims to the northeast, the Galtees to the southeast, the Ballyhoura Mountains to the south, and the Mullaghareirk Mountains to the southwest and west.
 The highest point in the county is located in its southeast corner at Galtymore (919 m), which separates Limerick from County Tipperary.
 Limerick shares the 3rd-highest county peak in Ireland with Tipperary.
 The county is not simply a plain, its topography consists of hills and ridges.
 The eastern part of the county is part of the Golden Vale, which is well known for dairy produce and consists of rolling low hills.
 This gives way to very flat land around the centre of the county, with the exception being Knockfierna at 288 m high.
 Towards the west, the Mullaghareirk Mountains (Mullach an Radhairc in Irish, roughly meaning "mountains of the view") push across the county offering extensive views east over the county and west into County Kerry.

-Volcanic rock is to be found in numerous areas in the county, at Carrigogunnell, at Knockfierna, and principally at Pallasgreen/Kilteely in the east, which has been described as the most compact and for its size one of the most varied and complete carboniferous volcanic districts in either Britain and Ireland.
+Volcanic rock is to be found in numerous areas in the county, at Carrigogunnell, at Knockfierna, and principally at Pallasgreen/Kilteely in the east, which has been described as the most compact and, for its size, one of the most varied and complete carboniferous volcanic districts in either Britain and Ireland.

 Tributaries of the Shannon drainage basin located in the county include the rivers Mulcair, Loobagh, Maigue, Camogue, Morning Star, Deel, and the Feale.